 DO sort out your budget

 Buying a used car isn’t something you should ever just jump headfirst into.
 No matter how excited you are to get behind the wheel of a new-ish car, you need to take great care.
 For starters, you need to look at your personal finances and sort out your budget for buying a used car.
 We’d suggest settling on an amount you’re willing to pay—along with how far above you’re willing to go, if you see an absolute bargain—which you should write down.
 By doing so, you’re making it a bit more concrete.
 If you set yourself a budget, you’ll be far less likely to be persuaded to go higher or overspend.
+If you’ve decided to share a car, you might be able to enjoy a more flexible budget.

 Now, it’s not as simple as just saying, “I’ll set aside £800 for a used car”.
 There are additional costs that will need to be factored into buying a used car.
 For starters, are you going to pay the full price upfront, or are you going to be paying through instalments?
 The latter will include high interest rates.
 Additional costs also include car insurance, tax, fuel and MOTs.